abcnorio/nspawn-aiml/Readme.md

 adduser $BROWSER
 ```

-Switch to the host to edit some nspawn specific touch related to GPU.
+Switch to the host to edit some `systemd-nspawn` specific touch related to GPU.

 ```bash
 # outside of container